Shane Hurlbut: 1987–2004

 He received positive comments for his work on the 2002 film Drumline, directed by Charles Stone III.
-Lou Lumenick of the New York Post wrote that the film was "Handsomely photographed by Shane Hurlbut".
 "With 300 students dancing, running, jumping, singing and playing, Stone and cinematographer Shane Hurlbut bring you right inside the brassy band, nudged between the tubas, saxophones and clarinets," wrote Clint O'Connor of The Plain Dealer.
 Charles Taylor of Salon commented "The movie was shot by Shane Hurlbut and none of the shots call attention to themselves.
 Instead you're struck by the beauty of watching a row of drummers' hands as they blur with the rhythm their sticks are beating out."
 Hurlbut worked with director Barry Levinson, as cinematographer for The Adventures of Seinfeld & Superman advertisements for American Express.

 In 2004, Hurlbut teamed up with director Charles Stone III again to work on the film Mr. 3000.
 In a positive review of the film, Harper Barnes of the St. Louis Post-Dispatch highlighted Hurlbut, noting he had previously worked with the film's editor, Bill Pankow, on Drumline.
 In a review of Mr. 3000 for The Manhattan Mercury, arts critic G.W.
 Clift specifically highlighted Hurlbut's work on the film, commenting: "Mr. 3000 has several attractions, even unexpected ones like Shane Hurlbut's heart-stopping photography. ... one doesn't mind that it lingers over scenes, in part because the scenes look so very good."
 In his review Mr. 3000 for the Intelligencer Journal, Jack Roberts also highlighted Hurlbut's work on the film.